rifatrakib/crawreilly/README.md

 3. In the terminal, navigate to the project directory.

 4. Run the scraper using the command scrapy crawl book.
 This will download and pre-process the HTML, CSS, and image resources for each book in your O'Reilly subscription and save them locally based on their category and book title.
 The pre-processing includes, but not limited to, fixing links so that the final PDF is a more readable and complete representation of the book.

+5. Information about each individual book in *JSON* format, which is also the source of the URLs for the corresponding HTMLs, CSSs, and images, will be stored in a MongoDB collection called `book` along with some metadata.

 ## Contributing